 Accessing Site Screener

-You can access Site Screener by signing in to your Alexa Dashboard and navigating to Find Sites in your left-hand navigation.
+You can access Site Screener by signing in to your Alexa Dashboard and navigating to Site Screener in your Competitors top navigation.

 You’ll enter Site Screener from there.